 Patients often spend a large part of their days struggling to understand the world around them and doing what is necessary.
 They are aware of their problems and know that they are not always able to use the right word or remember something correctly.
 This is an intense pressure on them.

-We can sometimes sit with the patients and just let ourselves relax.
-If we forget our helplessness and anxiety about the way the patients struggle, they will also feel less pressure and relax.
-They may start recounting stray memories.
-Most probably, what they say will be full of mistakes.
-They will use wrong words and remember the names and incidents wrongly.
-If we listen without wanting to correct them, and accept that this is what they want to talk about, we will find the experience relaxing.
+You can sometimes sit with the patients and just relax.
+If you don’t feel helpless and anxious about the way the patients struggle, they will also feel less pressure and relax.
+They may start remembering old events.
+What they say may have many mistakes.
+They may use wrong words and remember the names and incidents wrongly.
+If you listen without wanting to correct them, and accept that this is what they want to talk about, you will find the experience relaxing.

 Anecdote: A patient once began narrating a long story about how her brother had run away from home and she listed a number of cities that he had visited and things that he had done.
 None of what she said was correct.
 By just sitting with her and letting her talk, the caregiver son was able to enter the world that the patient lived in.
 The son experienced the strange the world that was real to his mother, and just stayed with her for company.
 The mother, feeling happy that she had been heard, was more relaxed the whole day.
 The next day, the mother narrated an entirely different past, and the son let her talk, determined to enjoy her chatter the way he would have done when he was younger and she narrated stories.
 Instead of this becoming a struggle to force her to face “facts”, the session became the son’s way to begin understanding how strange his mother’s memories had become.
 Next time he was trying to do something with her, he found himself calmer, because he now understood his mother’s situation much better.